TheCaptain989/radarr-striptracks/README.md

 If you want to set the default subtitles track to the first hearing impaired English track, you would use:
 `--set-default-subs :eng=SDH`

-To set the default audio track to Dutch:
+To set the default audio track to Dutch, and if not found, to English:
-`--set-default-audio :dut`
+`--set-default-audio :dut:eng`

 To set the default subtitles track to the first non-forced English track:
 `--set-default-subs :eng-f`